8 Best Campgrounds in Vernon, BC

 The straight line of large shiny motorhomes parked on concrete pads presents the image of a tidy, well-groomed suburban community at the northern end of Swan Lake.
 Depending on how many owners put their RV pads into the rental pool, the number of campsites varies from year to year.
 RVs up to 13.5 meters can be accommodated, and all camping here is by reservation only for approximately 30 sites.

-Full-timers and sojourners are encouraged to get together with one another through activities that include: Horseshoe pits, bocce, exercise classes, walking groups, and a clubhouse with a well-stocked library.
-Guests have access to outdoor showers at the pool, laundry facilities, Wi-Fi, and a dog park where your pet must be kept on a leash.
+Full-timers and sojourners are encouraged to get together with one another through a variety of facilities and things to do, including horseshoe pits, bocce, exercise classes, walking groups, and a clubhouse with a well-stocked library.
+Guests have access to central showers and washrooms, laundry facilities, Wi-Fi, and a dog park where your pet must be kept on a leash.

 Address: 8000 Highland Road, Vernon, British Columbia